 The Economist and KrisFlyer Subscription Offer

-There are two offers available for Singapore, Australia, Malaysia and Hong Kong between now and the 31st July.
-This is the Singapore version of the offer:
+There are two offers available for Singapore, Australia, and Hong Kong between now and the 30th September.
+This is the Singapore version of the offers:

 The Economist is one of my favorite publications along with National Geographic and one that I regularly read whilst traveling, it’s a must for anyone with a general interest international news, politics, business, finance, science, or technology.
 You can find the subscription details here: